 Dr. Judy Cebra-Thomas

-Assistant Professor, Developmental biology and general biology.
+Associate Professor, Developmental biology and general biology.
+Chair, IACUC.

 Office: Roddy 281